-ERG 103 Fundamentals of CAD
+ERG 103 Solid Modeling with CAD

-This course is designed to introduce the student to computerized drafting.
-Emphasis is placed on the use of menus, fundamental drawing concepts, and editing.
+This course is designed to introduce the student to computerized three-dimensional (3D) drafting or solid modeling.
 This course may not be taken for credit if a student has completed ERG 101 using the equivalent software.
-(Prerequisite: drafting experience.)
+(Prerequisite: Drafting experience.)
 1 hr. lecture, 2 hrs. lab.